-The XIII remake attempts to give new life to a cult classic while also introducing it to a new generation of gamers.
-Unfortunately it fixes all the wrong elements while leaving in some of the outdated aspects.
+The XIII remake attempts but fails to give new life to a cult classic.
+It fixes all the wrong elements while leaving in some of the outdated aspects.
 It’s still fun but so much could have been done better.

 Disclaimer: Microids provided the game used for this review.

 This review is the critique and thoughts of one writer.
 If you want to see how other critics felt then check it out on OpenCritic.

 8Bit/Digi is an independent media outlet that highlights the video game community and industry of the San Francisco Bay Area.